Back

 Picture of Michelle Nickens

-Michelle Nickens is a senior vice president of the Institute for Intergovernmental Research (IIR).
-She is assigned as the Regional Information Sharing Systems (RISS) Program Manager.
-IIR provides nationwide coordination activities and technical assistance to the RISS Program.
-Ms. Nickens assists in policy development, performance and program management, research and planning, outreach and publications development, and meeting preparation and coordination and provides support to the RISS National Policy Group (RNPG) chair, the RISS Directors, the RISS Chief Information Officer, and the RISS Technology Support Center (RTSC) staff.
-Ms. Nickens supports RISS partnerships and programs, such as the Nationwide Deconfliction Council, the Law Enforcement National Data Exchange (N-DEx), the RISS Property and Recovery Tracking System (RISSProp), and the Southern Shield Project.
-Prior to her current assignment, Ms. Nickens supported the Global Justice Information Sharing Initiative (Global) and the Criminal Intelligence Coordinating Council.
-She played a major role in developing the Fusion Center Guidelines and other Global products.
-While at IIR, Ms. Nickens has also supported the Multistate Anti-Terrorism Information Exchange, the Dru Sjodin National Sex Offender Public Website, and the Nationwide Suspicious Activity Reporting Initiative.
-In 2006, she was honored with the IIR Chairman’s Award.
-In 2013, she received an IIR Superior Team Performance Award for support to the Bureau of Justice Assistance (BJA) State and Territory Fact Sheets Project Team.
+Previously, Ms. Nickens served as the Regional Information Sharing Systems (RISS) Program TA senior manager, providing nationwide coordination activities and TA to the RISS Program, the six RISS Centers, and the RISS Technology Support Center.
+During her time at IIR, Ms. Nickens also supported the Global Justice Information Sharing Initiative (Global), the Criminal Intelligence Coordinating Council, the Multistate Anti-Terrorism Information Exchange, the Dru Sjodin National Sex Offender Public Website, and the Nationwide Suspicious Activity Reporting Initiative.
+In 2006, IIR honored Ms. Nickens with the IIR Chairman’s Award.
+In 2013, she received an IIR Superior Team Performance Award for support to the BJA State and Territory Fact Sheets Project Team.